awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-model-deployment-sagemaker/README.md

 | Amazon SageMaker endpoint | 1 model deployed to 1 endpoint on 1 instance, running 24 hours per day for 30 days, on an ml.c4.2xlarge  | 344.16 |
 | Total monthly cost | | 344.16 |

+> Warning
+> Cost Management with self hosted models: Be mindful of the costs associated with AWS resources, especially with SageMaker models which are billed by the hour.
+Leaving serverful resources running for extended periods or deploying numerous LLMs can quickly lead to increased costs.

 ## Security

 When you build systems on AWS infrastructure, security responsibilities are shared between you and AWS.
 This [shared responsibility](http://aws.amazon.com/compliance/shared-responsibility-model/) model reduces your operational burden because AWS operates, manages, and controls the components including the host operating system, virtualization layer, and physical security of the facilities in which the services operate.
 For more information about AWS security, visit [AWS Cloud Security](http://aws.amazon.com/security/).

+You can visit the [official documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/best-practice-endpoint-security.html) for security best practices related to Amazon SageMaker endpoints.

 > **Warning**
 > This construct allows you to interact with models from third party providers that you can choose to use that AWS does not own or otherwise have any control over.
 Your use of the third-party Generative AI models is governed by the terms provided to you by the third-party GAI model providers when you acquired your license to use them (for example, their terms of service, license agreement, acceptable use policy, and privacy policy).